EE209AS/Lab3/README.md

-# EE 209AS Lab2 -- simple mechanical pianist
+# EE 209AS Lab2 -- Simple Mechanical Pianist

 ## Introduction
 The pianist is controlled by two motors, each further controlled by an Edison board.
 The rotation angle of motor's blade is determined by the pulse width output from edison's PWM interface.